-Participants were recruited based on their leadership hierarchy and influence.
-To gain access to the targeted population, key informants who had some knowledge regarding each support network were identified by the researcher and contacted.
+Participants were recruited based on their leadership status, seniority, and influence.
+To gain access to the targeted population, key informants who had some knowledge regarding each support network were identified and contacted.
 Key informants linked the researcher to recruit Participants.